-The Town of Gibsons and School District No. 46 require two nominators for each candidate.
+The Town of Gibsons requires two nominators for each candidate.
 Your nominator must be an eligible elector for the Town of Gibsons.
 View the criteria for an eligible elector here.

-Nomination Papers can be filed with the Chief Election Officer during the Nomination Period starting Tuesday, September 4th at 9:00 a.m. and ending Friday, September 14th at 4:00 p.m.
-We recommend you call 604-886-2274 or email firstname.lastname@example.org in advance to make an appointment.
+Nomination Papers can be filed with the Chief Election Officer during the Nomination Period which starts Tuesday, September 4th at 9:00 a.m. and ends Friday, September 14th at 4:00 p.m.
+We recommend you call 604-886-2274 or email email@example.com in advance to make an appointment.
 Nomination Papers cannot be received after 4:00 p.m. on September 14, 2018.

-A copy of the 2018 Calendar of Important Dates will be included in your nomination package.
-Familiarize yourself with the deadlines.
+A copy of the 2018 Calendar of Important Dates will be included in your nomination package to ensure you are familiar with the deadlines.

 Election Signs and Advertising Information

-As you get started on your campaign don’t forget to visit the Corporate Officer at Town Hall and pay your $100 deposit for placing campaign signs in the Town.
+The Town of Gibsons regulates where and when campaign signs can appear.
+Elections BC administers advertising rules for local elections in B.C. (see contact information above).
+Before you get started on your campaign, visit the Corporate Officer at Town Hall and pay your $100 deposit for placing election signs in the Town.
 Election signs must be removed by the end of the day on Saturday, October 27, 2018 – your deposit will be returned following the removal.

-Election advertising signs may not be placed on public property, except in the road right-of-way if it does not pose a safety hazard.
+Election advertising signs may not be placed on property owned or operated by the Town of Gibsons, except in the road right-of-way if it does not pose a safety hazard.
 You may place advertising signs on private property with the permission of the owner.

 You are responsible for obtaining the permission of the property owner before placing signs.
 The Town of Gibsons does not permit candidate signs on municipal buildings, structures, or in locations which may cause a hazard but does permit signs in road right of way, provided it does not limit visibility or create a hazard.

-Regarding signage along Highway 101, the Ministry of Transportation has suggested the following guidelines for sign placement:
+Regarding signage along Highway 101, known as Gibsons Way within the Town, the Ministry of Transportation has suggested the following guidelines for sign placement:

-- try not to place signs on curves, if they are placed on curves sight distance restriction must be taken into account;
+– try not to place signs on curves in the road, if they are placed on curves, sight distance restriction must be taken into account;

 – place signs on tangent (straight) sections away from other highway signage, and at least 150 to 200 metres from intersections;